-Core Research Modules (all to be taken)
+Core Research Modules (all are taken)

-RES604 Qualitative Research Methods and Paradigms (30 CR) This module covers the underlying theory and forms of qualitative research approaches, methods and ethics as they apply to education.
+Research Methodology 1: Research Paradigms and Advanced Qualitative Methods This module covers the underlying theory and forms of qualitative research approaches, methods and ethics as they apply to the context of the programme.
 This includes acquiring a critical and interpretive understanding of qualitative research approaches, theories and concepts, as well as methods and techniques that constitute the qualitative research realm.
-This also includes an introduction to epistemology, ontology, and research ethics.
-The emphasis in this module will be on an understanding of and rationale for adopting qualitative research for education, as well as controversies and debates about qualitative forms, the role of the researcher, rights of the research subject, cultural and social norms, and research practices in educational settings.
-This involves examining some of the more prominent forms and examples of qualitative research that are well-established in educational fields, such as grounded theory, ethnography, narrative research, semiotics, visual sources, historical methods, case studies, research for critical theory, existential, hermeneutic and phenomenological approaches.
-Also covered are a number of the major research methods including various types of interviews, types of observations, focus groups, archival and documentary sources, visual records, and journaling.
-RES605 Quantitative Methods (30 CR) This module introduces students to, and familiarises them with, a wide range of methods of data collection, analysis and interpretation.
+The emphasis in this module will be on an understanding of and rationale for adopting qualitative research, as well as controversies and debates about qualitative forms, the role of the researcher, the rights of the research subject, cultural and social norms, and research practices.
+The module will also cover the distinctions between qualitative and quantitative research and the role of mixed methods.
+Research Methodology 2: Advanced Quantitative This module introduces students to, and familiarises them with, a wide range of methods of Methods and Analysis data collection, analysis and interpretation.
 It will consider the strengths and weaknesses of experimental, quasi-experimental approaches, the proposal and testing of hypotheses and the suitability of such methods.
 It will introduce students to a range of descriptive and inferential statistical techniques used for interpreting numerical data.
-RES606 Research This module concentrates on the development and design of Design and Planning student research proposals, consisting of two main parts: Part I . , developing the research question, aims and relevant theoretica approaches; Part II, designing the research methodology including the approach, methods, instruments, data analysis and project management techniques.
+Research Methodology 3: Proposal Development This module concentrates on the development and design of student research proposals, consisting of two main parts: Part I, developing the research question, aims and relevant theoretical approaches; Part II, designing the research methodology, including the approach, methods, instruments, data analysis and project management techniques.